- Common uses

 - tell your doctor if you are taking carbamazepine (Epitol, Equetro, Carbatrol, Tegretol, Teril), efavirenz (Sustiva, in Atripla), nevirapine (Viramune), phenobarbital, phenytoin (Dilantin, Phenytek), pioglitazone (Actos, in Actoplus, Duetact), rifabutin (Mycobutin), rifampin (Rifadin, Rimactane, in Rifamate, Rifater), or St. John's wort.
 Your doctor will probably tell you not to take lorlatinib if you are taking one or more of these medications.

-- tell your doctor if you have or have ever had an irregular heartbeat, depression, seizures, high levels of cholesterol and other fatty substances in the blood, or lung disease.
+- tell your doctor if you have or have ever had high blood pressure, an irregular heartbeat, diabetes or high blood sugar levels, depression, seizures, high levels of cholesterol and other fatty substances in the blood, or kidney or lung disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
 Lorlatinib may interfere with the action of hormonal contraceptives (birth control pills, patches, rings, implants, or injections), so you should not use these as your only method of birth control during your treatment.
 You must use a non-hormonal birth control such as a barrier method (device that blocks sperm from entering the uterus such as a condom or a diaphragm).
 Ask your doctor to help you choose a method of birth control that will work for you.
 If you are female, you will need to take a pregnancy test before you start treatment and should use non-hormonal birth control to prevent pregnancy during your treatment and for 6 months after your final dose.
 If you are male, you and your female partner should use birth control during your treatment and for 3 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you or your partner become pregnant while taking lorlatinib, call your doctor immediately.
 Lorlatinib may harm the fetus.